Valerio Verre

-Valerio Verre (born 11 January 1994) is an Italian professional footballer who plays as an attacking midfielder for club Palermo.
+Valerio Verre (born 11 January 1994) is an Italian professional footballer who plays as an attacking midfielder.

 Club career

 Roma, Genoa & Siena

 As a graduate of the reserve team, Verre signed a five-year contract in May 2012.
 On 30 July he was involved in the transfer of Mattia Destro (€16 million) from Genoa (€8.5 million) and Siena (€7.5 million), while he and Giammario Piscitella went to Genoa in a co-ownership deal for €1.5 million each.
 Verre was loaned to the beneficiary Siena for one season, as the club gave up on signing one of them from Roma by signing Eugenio Lamanna from Genoa for €1.5 million.

 Verre made his Coppa Italia debut for Siena on 19 August 2012 in a match against Vicenza and scored the match's goal.
 He wore no.16 shirt.